She’ll never forget the day she died.

 “Murderer,” said a pot-bellied man.

 “How could you?”
-Trudy glared over to the small voice.
-Off to the right, a pale, round-faced girl sobbed.
-Arms across her chest, she grasped the sides of her smock dress: one of Trudy’s’ latest designs.
-She released it to Mary and Belle’s Boutique not even a month prior.
+Trudy glared to the right, searching for the small voice.
+A pale, round-faced girl sobbed with arms across her belly.
+She grasped the sides of her smock dress: one of Trudy’s’ latest designs she’d released to Mary and Belle’s Boutique not even a month prior.
 “I looked up to you,” the girl shouted.

-Trudy froze in place.
+Trudy froze.
 How could the child not understand?
 Holding the girl’s eyes in her own, she thought, I did this for you.
 She caught the pale faces of women shouting and screeching obscenities.
+Some threw stones over the crowd, rearing to crack Trudy’s skull open.
 I did it for all of you.

 “Eyes front!”
 Deputy said, his authoritative baritone struck Trudy in the gut.
 She frowned and did what she was told.
 Eyes forward; just like the man demanded.
-She watched her last stop in that ungrateful, staggering, dying town and thought, After all the fighting, this is how it ends.
+After all the fighting, this is how it ends.
 She swallowed the ball in her throat, bowed her head, and pressed on.

 She scoffed.
 These people had even gotten creative, tying the noose to the end of the last standing piece of the hotel.
-A hotel she invested in.
-The hotel that made this town into Saloon Alley.
-The hotel that was her own creation.
+Her hotel.

 “I’m surprised you figured this out without my help,” she said.
 “You people are about to make a serious mistake.”